- Fostering public preprint feedback through crowd preprint review

 Will the comments be anonymous?

+The Crowd reviewers are part of a Google group.
+Their comments will be visible by any member of that group but not to the public.
 For the synthesized review that will be publicly posted, we will aggregate the comments and list contributors as a list, without linking specific comments to the commenter.

 How will the synthesized review be created?

 A Crowd member will collect the comments on the preprint at the end of the commenting period for a paper, and generate a synthesis.
 This will consolidate comments related to different sections of the paper for ease of reading.
 There will not be any edits done for content, except if any concerns arise about the tone or nature of the comment, in which case, ASAPbio can decide to exclude specific comments from the synthesis.